Cartan subrings in soluble ranked Lie rings: Engel subrings

 \begin{definition} Let $V$ be a $\gk$-module.
 We say that $x\in \gk$ is \emph{$V$-nilpotent} if there is $n\in\N^*$ such that $x^n\cdot V=0$.
 We say that $\gk$ is $V$-nilpotent if every $x\in \gk$ is $V$-nilpotent. \end{definition}

-In the litterature, it is also said that $\gk$ is locally nilpotent on $V$.
+In the literature, it is also said that $\gk$ is locally nilpotent on $V$.
 In the case of the derivation action on $\gk$, $\gk$-nilpotency means $\ad$-nilpotency.

-\begin{lem} Let $\gk$ be a nilpotent connected ranked Lie ring and let $V$ be a definable $\gk$-module of characteristic $p$.
-Suppose that $p > \rk(V) + \rk(\gk)$ and that $\gk$ is $V$-nilpotent.
+\begin{lem} Let $\gk$ be a connected nilpotent ranked Lie ring and let $V$ be a connected definable $\gk$-module of characteristic $p>0$.
+Suppose that $p > \rk(V)$ and that $\gk$ is $V$-nilpotent.
 Then $V$ contains a non-trivial $\gk$-submodule on which $\gk$ acts trivially. \end{lem}

 \begin{proof} We can assume that $V$ is $\gk$-minimal.
 By Fact \ref{Lie theorem}, there is a definable field $\K$ such that $V\cong\K_+$ definably and $\gk/C_{\gk}(V)$ acts by scalar operators.
 Since $\gk$ is $V$-nilpotent, it follows immediately that $\gk$ acts trivially on $V$. \end{proof}